 - In a small bowl, mix 1/4 cup of warm water with 1 tsp. of Borax.

-- In another bowl, mix two tablespoons of white glue with 2 tablespoons of warm water.
+- In another small bowl, mix two tablespoons of white glue with 2 tablespoons of warm water.
 Mix in food coloring.

 - Pour the glue and water mixture into the Ziploc bag.